If not now, when?

 The Procrastination Cycle

 One of the problems with procrastination is that it can lead us to feel guilty or bad about ourselves for putting the task off.
 We may focus on how we are letting others/ ourselves down, and start to question our abilities.
-All of this can lead to higher levels of anxiety and panic, and a regular response is to then avoid – often through making excuses or avoiding others.
+All of this can lead to higher levels of anxiety and panic, and a regular response is to then avoid.
 However, this does not solve the problem that is causing the procrastination, leading to the vicious cycle below:

 Are there different types of procrastination?